 Perhaps it’s redundant to talk about the quiet side of Door County, when this “Cape Cod of the Midwest”—with its 34 named outlying islands and 300 miles of shoreline along Lake Michigan—embodies the very peaceful seclusion that so many vacationers are seeking.
 But let’s give a big, loud shout-out anyway to these specific destinations on Wisconsin's Door Peninsula that offer a relaxing and inviting respite:

-This day park offers 14.5 miles of hiking trails and the tallest sand dunes in the whole state, including a 93-foot-high dune known among the locals as Old Baldy.
+Whitefish Dunes is a day park that offers 14.5 miles of hiking trails and the tallest sand dunes in the whole state, including a 93-foot-high dune known among the locals as Old Baldy.
 Just follow the boardwalk.

 As lakes go, these are two of the best-kept secrets in Door County.
 At crystal-clear Clark Lake, just south of Jacksonport, you’ll find a public beach and two boat launches.
 This 865-acre lake is 25 feet at its deepest point, and is a perfect spot to fish for bass, panfish, trout and walleye.